cn0047/stash/ed/dataStructures.md

 Widely used in many kinds of computer software, particularly for associative arrays, database indexing, caches, and sets.

-ASCII implementation = sum ASCII's of string.
+    * ASCII implementation = sum ASCII's of string.
 Order in string don't effect hash (foo & oof have same hash).
-CRC32 - not secure.
+    * CRC32 - not secure.
-MD5 - not efficient, not secure.
+    * MD5 - not efficient, not secure.
-SHA-2 - not efficient.
+    * SHA-2 - not efficient.

     Dealing with collisions:

-1 Open addressing - if hash is occupied -> hash++ and try again.
+    1. Open addressing - if hash is occupied -> hash++ and try again.
-2 chaining (simpler to support) - if hash is occupied -> create link list from old hash value and new hash value.
+    2. chaining (simpler to support) - if hash is occupied -> create linked list from old hash value and new hash value.

     Collisions depends on how many free slots available and how much slots populated (fill factor).

 * Hashed array tree - is a dynamic array data-structure maintaining an array of **separate memory fragments (or "leaves")** to store the data elements,